 Constipation: Some worms,

-worm infections can block the common bile duct and the
+block the common bile duct and the intestinal tract,

 making elimination infrequent and difficult.